Pete Mills Of The Sweet Kill And His “Night Terror Creeper” Watch the stunningly dark new video and check out our Madame Siam Interview!

 Hey Pete, first of all, I want to thank you for performing at our showcase a few months back.
 How’s it been going since?

 It was an honor to play such a rad night!
 I really appreciate the well-curated Blurred Culture events!
 I’m currently finishing up the debut album from The Sweet Kill entitled Neon Black I’m very excited to reveal the lead-off single Night Terror Creeper for a Halloween day!
-The actual album premieres November 15
+The actual album premieres on November 15

 Whoa, that’s heavy.

 As I have suffered alcoholic torment over the years … especially in sobriety … I have learned that the subconscious, which rules the roost when sleeping, is where the disease of alcoholism resides.
 The subconscious surrender is necessary and can only happen when I don’t exude grandiosity and defiance thus living a humble and willing existence.

 Is that what you’re trying to express in the video?
 The nightmarish manifestation of the disease?